 When you have billable expenses in QuickBooks and are ready to invoice for them, click the Expenses button on an invoice for the customer or job.
-(If you are using QuickBooks Pro or Premier, see "Reimbursable time and costs in QuickBooks Pro and QuickBooks Premier" on page 242.)
+(If you are using QuickBooks Pro or better, see "Reimbursable time and costs in QuickBooks Pro and better" on page 256.)